 What does HACCP stand for?

 HACCP stands for Hazard Analysis and Critical Control Points.
-This system looks at the hazards present in the environment where food and drink are made or produced.
+This system focuses on the hazards present in the environment where food and drink are made or produced.
+Its primary function is analysing how these hazards can be mitigated, controlled and managed.

-Why is it used?
+Why is it HCCP used?

 Who uses Hazard analysis and critical control points?

+Any business that handles the production of food, retailing food, and catering must have a food safety management system in place.
 This ensures that any controlled substance that enters the food chain is assessed, and preventative actions are present to stop hazards from causing illness and injuries.

 What is a HACCP hazard?